Should You Visit the Vet?

 - Persistent limping or soreness in an older animal (possible signs of arthritis)

 For the occasional bout of diarrhea, adding some canned pumpkin and probiotics to the food and feeding a bland diet for several meals may be all that is required.
-Canned pumpkin is an essential in every guardian’s pantry as it can help both diarrhea and constipation.
+Canned pumpkin is an essential in every pet parents pantry since it can help both diarrhea and constipation.
 Cats can get 1 teaspoon to 1 tablespoon, and dogs can have 1 tablespoon to ¼ cup or more depending on size.

 Cats often vomit or "gag" due to hairballs in their stomach.
-Long haired cats seem to have a greater problem since there is just more hair to ingest during the self-grooming process.
-Prevention is the best course of action for hairball problems – through daily grooming and the addition of digestive enzymes and essential fatty acids to the food.
-For cats who continue to have occasional hairball problems we suggest keeping hairball treatments, like Only Natural Pet Laxa-Herb, Only Natural Pet Hairball Chewables, or Pet Naturals of Vermont Hairball Relief Plus on hand.
+Long-haired cats seem to have a greater problem since there is just more hair to ingest during the self-grooming process.
+This is something easily handled at home.
+Prevention is the best course of action for hairball problems, inlcuding daily grooming and the addition of digestive enzymes and essential fatty acids to the food.

-When to see a vet for upset stomachs:
+When to take your dog to the vet for upset stomachs:

 - Vomiting and diarrhea occur together